-Colorado Statewide Parents Coalition is partnering with school districts from Poudre Valley and Adams County to bring parents to the Parent Academy.
-With the help of the districts we have close to 400 parents singed up to attend these two parent conferences.
-Families will leave with tools to help their students succeed in school.
+Colorado Statewide Parents Coalition is partnering with school districts from Poudre Valley and Adams County to bring parents to the Annual Parent Academy.
+With the help of the districts we had close to 300 parents attend these two parent conferences.
+Families left with tools to help their students succeed in school and felt more confident.

-These two conferences are designed to help parents become advocates for their children and their education.
+These two conferences are designed to help parents become advocates and leaders for their children in their schools.

-Thanks to the school districts of Adams County and Poudre Valley these next two events will be a success!
+Thanks to the school districts of Adams County and Poudre Valley for helping to make these Conferences a success!

 With this program parents learn how to utilize their home environments and every day activities to enhance their child’s learning.
 In the small samples of the children whose parents participated in the program and who have implemented the learning strategies at home, these children have maintained and/or have surpassed some of the Kindergarten Bench Marks.